ventus-ag/documentation/content/tutorials-advanced/working-with-openstack-api.md

 `. ventus_credentials`

-This will export environment variables to your shell and let OpenStack CLI client required information for authentication using the Ventus account.
+This will export environment variables to your shell and let OpenStack CLI client required information for authentication using the Cloud Console account.

 ## Run test commands
 Use next command: